Do professional book editors read books for pleasure? Some yes; some no. Some book editors read mainly within their genres; others like to explore.

 Whiskey When We’re Dry, by John Larison.
 Literary fiction.
 A deep and serious Western about an orphaned girl in search of her outlaw brother, and how the conflicting needs of love and survival can twist one’s soul.

-Ana Howard edits all fiction genres and specializes in historical fiction.
+Ann Howard Creel edits all fiction genres and specializes in historical fiction.
 Her historical fiction picks for 2018:

 Beautiful Exiles, by Meg Waite Clayton.
 Full of details and history, this well-written account of the love and marriage of Ernest Hemingway and Martha Gellhorn is both compelling and tragic at the same time.
 Even though we know how it ends, we still root for these flawed characters to find a way forward together.